dsptanmay/Vim-Config/README.md

 # Vim-Config
 A repo containing my vimrc and all my config files for vim 8.3.
 (For Windows 10)

+### NOTE: This setup was created with the intent of Python Usage.

+If you need to edit other languages then you might need to install additional packages as per the requirements of that language

 ## Usage